glennklockwood/limelead/content/pages/data-intensive/analysis/multilayer-perceptron.md

 ## Introduction

-This walk-through was inspired by [Building Neural Networks with Python Code and Math in Detail  Part II](https://pub.towardsai.net/building-neural-networks-with-python-code-and-math-in-detail-ii-bbe8accbf3d1) and follows my walk-through of building a perceptron.
+This walk-through was inspired by [Building Neural Networks with Python Code and Math in Detail  Part II](https://pub.towardsai.net/building-neural-networks-with-python-code-and-math-in-detail-ii-bbe8accbf3d1) and follows my walk-through of [building a perceptron]({filename}perceptron.md).
 We will not rehash concepts covered previously and instead move quickly through the parts of building this neural network that follow the same pattern as building a perceptron.

 As with the perceptron guide, we first implementing our model using only numpy, then go on to implement it using PyTorch to understand what PyTorch is doing mathematically.

 ## Problem Statement

-As with our previous perceptron, we will be modeling a logical OR gate with two inputs ($x_1$ and $x_2$), one output ($f$).
+As with our previous perceptron, we will be modeling a logical OR gate with two inputs ($x\_{1}$ and $x\_{2}$), one output ($f$).
 Unlike before though, we will create a _multilayer perceptron_ where we chain two linear models together instead of using just one.

 First let's get our input loaded.
 This time, we'll use a CSV as our input since this is a pretty common data format that we would expect to encounter in the real world.
 We load it into a Pandas DataFrame, then peel off the last column to use as our ground-truth results.
 The first two columns then become our input: